-The self-styled Latin from Manhattan Cesar Romero was born in 1907 in New York City to a well-off family.
-His father, an Italian immigrant, owned a company that imported and exported sugar refining hardware and his mother was a concert singer from Cuba.
-While they enjoyed financial success early in Romero's life, damage to the business in the late 1920's led Romero to support his family with revenue from Hollywood.
+The self-styled Latin from Manhattan, Cesar Romero, was born in 1907 in New York City to a well-off family.
+His father, an Italian immigrant, owned a company that imported and exported sugar-refining hardware, and his mother was a concert singer from Cuba.
+While they enjoyed financial success early in Romero's life, damage to the business in the late 1920s led Romero to support his family with revenue from Hollywood.

-Romero first attempted a career at banking, but Lisbeth Higgins met him by chance and started him down a path of professional dancing.
+Romero first attempted a career in banking, but Lisbeth Higgins met him by chance and started him down a path of professional dancing.
 His success on the stage led Metro-Goldwyn-Mayer Studios to pick him up for a role in "The Thin Man" in 1934.
 This led to him starring in "the Return of the Cisco Kid" and being taken on by Twentieth Century-Fox in 1937.

 He won the respect of his shipmates who considered him one of the best winch operators they'd ever worked with.
-Romero's duties including shifting 18,000 lb barges from the transport ship into the water during assaults, operating as a powderman on the forward gun, and others.
+Romero's duties included shifting 18,000-pound barges from the transport ship into the water during assaults, operating as a powderman on the forward gun and others.
 During downtime, Romero entertained the crew with a variety show.

 After the war, Romero played in numerous supporting roles and was often cast in the "Latin lover" archetype.
-He acted in many notable films including "Ocean's 11," "Captain from Castile," and Week-End in Havana.
-He also appeared frequently on television in comedies, dramas, and most notably as the Joker on ABC's "Batman."
+He acted in many notable films, including "Ocean's 11," "Captain from Castile" and "Week-End in Havana."
+He also appeared frequently on television in comedies, dramas and, most notably, as the Joker on ABC's "Batman."